GUIDE 2026

 • Completeness: The content must include all the information customers need or want about a topic.

-• Amount of information: The documentation must have the right amount of information, as too much or too little information about a topic can drive users away.
+• Amount of information: The documentation must have the right amount of information; too much or too little can drive users away.

 Conducting a content audit can help identify areas where the documentation may be lacking in these aspects.